 The move has excited members of the podcast creation community, with many seeing this a potentially dramatic shift in the podcast environment that could have ramifications on other providers.

 "[Apple Podcast Subscriptions] could be as seismic as the App Store has been for indie game developers," said Pete Donaldson, creative director and founder of podcast creation studio Stakhanov.
 “It’s great to see Apple back at the [podcast] table in such a big way, offering a super easy way to support content creators.”

-As well as offering an exciting new option for podcast listeners, Apple Podcasts Subscriptions will now give creators the opportunity to build and distribute premium content.
+As well as offering an exciting new option for podcast listeners, Apple Podcasts Subscriptions now gives creators the opportunity to build and distribute premium content.

-The upcoming Apple Podcasts for Creators website will help creators learn more about podcasting, stay informed about the latest news and features and explore in-depth guides with best practices.
+The Apple Podcasts for Creators website, for example, is intended to help creators learn more about podcasting, stay informed about the latest news and features and explore in-depth guides with best practices.

-They’ll also be able to access an updated Apple Podcasts Connect dashboard, containing new features making it easier to manage shows on Apple Podcasts, including the ability to edit metadata, schedule and manage show availability, organize shows into channels, manage multiple users and learn how listeners are engaging with content through new performance metrics and visualization tools.
+They can also access an updated Apple Podcasts Connect dashboard, containing new features making it easier to manage shows on Apple Podcasts, including the ability to edit metadata, schedule and manage show availability, organize shows into channels, manage multiple users and learn how listeners are engaging with content through new performance metrics and visualization tools.

-It’s from here that creators will be able enroll in the new Apple Podcasters Program – which will provide access to all the tools needed to build and distribute premium subscriptions on Apple Podcasts – for $19.99 (likely £19.99 / AU$25) per year.
+It’s from here that creators can enroll in the new Apple Podcasters Program – which provides access to all the tools needed to build and distribute premium subscriptions on Apple Podcasts – for $19.99 (£19.99 / AU$25) per year.